 A current CV will need to be uploaded.
 You may include the following sections depending on your strengths and interests: honors and awards (from post-secondary school); research interests; research experience; publications; presentations; professional activities (committee memberships, intern experiences, relevant volunteer work); skills (second language, computer proficiencies, programming skills); and references (you may include these or indicate they are available on request).
 Tips on writing a CV can be found here: https://www.apa.org/careers/resources/academic/vitae-tips

 The personal statement (also known as statement of purpose) is expected to be 2-3 pages and should describe the applicant's background, research experience and interests (please indicate the faculty member(s) with whom you would like to conduct research and request as a research mentor), and career goals.
-The University of Louisville celebrates diversity in thought, perspective, and life experience.
-Applicants may choose to address how they would contribute to the diversity of the program and/or field.
-Additionally, they may choose to discuss other skills, experiences, and characteristics that the applicant believes would make their application stronger (see selection criteria discussed here).
+Depending on how you answered the essay questions on the general UofL application form (see Part I. Graduate School above), you may choose to also address how you would contribute to the diversity of the program and/or field or discuss other skills, experiences, and characteristics that you believe would make your application stronger (see selection criteria discussed here).

 Offers of Acceptance

 Typically, students will receive offers of admission before April 1.
 Assistantships and fellowships are also normally offered before April 1.
 Applicants are under no obligation to respond to offers of admission or financial support prior to the decision date of April 15.
 Additional admissions and financial offers may be made after the April 15th decision date if one or more slots become available.